2019 Spring Internship Program:

 - Round-trip economy class air ticket

-- Basic allowance, transportation and accommodation expenses: basic supports according to the regulation of Waseda University.
+- Allowance, transportation and accommodation expenses: basic supports according to the regulation of Waseda University.

 - Travel insurance